billdueber/threach/README.markdown

 ## Use

     # You like #each?
-You'll love...err..probably like #threach
+You'll love...err.."probably like" #threach
     require 'rubygems'
     require 'threach'